7 Best Hotels in Bocas Del Toro for an Eco-Adventure!

 And forget about the outside world (one of the best things to do in Bocas del Toro).

-Couples who love beachy boutique inns will be drawn to the Island Plantation Resort.
+- Appeals to: Couples who love beachy boutique inns will be drawn to this little resort.

-On Bluff Beach on Isla Colon, a 20- to 30-minute drive from Bocas town.
+- Location: On Bluff Beach on Isla Colon, a 20- to 30-minute drive from Bocas Town.

-See our full review of the Island Plantation Resort
+- Discover more: Read our full review of Island Plantation Resort.

 4) La Loma Jungle Lodge